 Working from home (WFH) is all about being productive in a place reserved for comfort and relaxation.
 A study showed that productivity and job satisfaction increased when employees work remotely.
 The lack of commute, the ability to work in comfortable clothes, and the flexibility to work different hours all contribute to these upticks.
 The downside has been carving out a workspace that enables productivity.
-Here are some tips to create a home office that works for you.
+Here are some tips to design a home office that works for you.

 Choose a home workspace that lets you focus.